gblasius/RET/README.md

 # RET
-Repository for all shared work for RET project.
+This is the repository for  shared work for RET project.
+Included are pricing spreadsheets, word documents, etc